Satisfactory Academic Progress (SAP)

 Instructions for Submitting an Appeal

-- Attached a typed and signed letter.
+- Attach a typed and signed letter.
 The appeal letter must explain the following:

-b. how the circumstances have been resolved and;
+- explain how the circumstances have been resolved, and;

 Documentation of circumstances described in your letter must be included with the written appeal.